-It straddles the North American and Eurasian tectonic plates and as a result is one of the most geothermal active places on the planet.
-Deep below in the earth's mantle a large magma pocket called the Iceland Plume is thought to have been the creator of what is now Iceland.
+It straddles the North American and Eurasian tectonic plates and as a result, is one of the most geothermally active places on the planet.
+Deep below in the earth's mantle, a large magma pocket called the Iceland Plume is thought to have been the creator of what is now Iceland.
 Approximately 70 million years ago the pressure of the two plates grinding against each other released the lava that over time formed this island nation.

 Today this geothermal activity continues to shape both the past and the future of Iceland.

-The UN Estimate from 2019-07-01 put the population of Iceland at 339,031.
-The average birth rate of Iceland is 11 per day with only 6 deaths per day.
-When you add to this the net migration numbers of 1 per day, you have the result that on average the population of Iceland is increasing a 6 people per day or 1 person every 240 minutes.
+The average birth rate in Iceland is 11 per day with only 6 deaths per day.
+When you add to this the net migration numbers of 1 per day, you have the result that on average the population of Iceland is increasing 6 people per day or 1 person every 240 minutes.

 Iceland’s most populated cities

 Reykjavik is by far the largest city in Iceland and is also the capital.
 If you look at the population of the city and the surrounding region, nearly 60% of all people in Iceland live here.